Do I have to be an Australian resident to apply?

 Insurance premiums can be purchased with pre-tax dollars by salary sacrificing into a superannuation fund or if self employed a tax deduction can be claimed for the contribution.
-The negative is that the premiums will count towards your superannuation concessional contribution cap of $25,000 (or $50,000 if you are over 50) and therefore will eat into the amount able to be otherwise invested in super without penalty.
+The negative is that the premiums will count towards your superannuation concessional contribution cap of $25,000 and therefore will eat into the amount able to be otherwise invested in super without penalty.

 Alternatively, in the case of an SMSF or a linked super fund, investment returns can be used to purchase the policy rather than having to find contributions out of current income (remembering that while this will reduce the pressure on cashflow it will eat into investment balances).